viinod9/DA6401_MA23M026_A2/Part A/README.md

 - Everything is modular – so you can tweak it for your own datasets easily.
 - Great for learning how CNNs and W&B sweeps work together.

-Let me know if you want this in PDF or markdown file or if you'd like help writing Part B of your assignment too